MicrosoftDocs/dataexplorer-docs/data-explorer/language-extensions.md

     :::image type="content" source="media/language-extensions/configuration-enable-extension-trim.png" alt-text="Screenshot of Azure Data Explorer cluster configuration page, showing the enable language extension options.":::

-1. For Python, select the desired image fom the list.
+1. For Python, select the desired image from the list.
 The image can be [managed](/kusto/query/python-package-reference?view=azure-data-explorer&preserve-view=true) or a [custom image](#create-a-custom-image).
 1. Select **Save**.

 > [!NOTE]